Rhode Island Medicaid Definition

 What Defines “Assets”

-For married couples, as of 2019, the community spouse (the non-applicant spouse of an institutional Medicaid applicant or a HCBS Medicaid applicant) can retain half of the couples’ joint assets (up to a maximum of $126,420), as the chart indicates above.
-However, if a couple’s joint assets are equal or less than $25,284, the non-applicant spouse can keep 100% of the resources.
+For married couples, as of 2020, the community spouse (the non-applicant spouse of an institutional Medicaid applicant or a HCBS Medicaid applicant) can retain half of the couples’ joint assets (up to a maximum of $128,640), as the chart indicates above.
+However, if a couple’s joint assets are equal or less than $25,728, the non-applicant spouse can keep 100% of the resources.
 This is referred to as the Community Spouse Resource Allowance (CSRA) and is intended to prevent the non-applicant spouse from becoming impoverished.
+To be clear, there is no resource allowance for non-applicant spouses of those applying for regular Medicaid.

 It is vital that one does not give away assets or sell them for less than fair market value in an attempt to meet Medicaid’s asset limit.
 This is because Rhode Island has a Medicaid Look-Back Period, which is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks all past transfers to ensure no assets were sold or given away for less than they are worth.
 If one is found to be in violation of the look-back period, one will be penalized with a period of Medicaid ineligibility.